 - What is the model, the construct, that forms the basis of your measurement?
 (What is a test case, anyway?
 What might be more or less than one test case?
 What is a unit of coverage?)

 - What is the operation that you use to assign a number to the observation?
-(Do we count an assert statement in some test code, or a line in an Excel sheet, and call it a day?)
+(Do we count an assert statement in some test code, a line in an Excel sheet, or a paragraph in a requirements document and call it a day?)

-- How — and how well — does the number you’re using map the attribute to the description?
+- How — and how well — does the number you’re using map the attribute you’re observing to the description you’re producing?
 (Is everything that we call a test case equivalent in terms of the thoroughness of our testing?)